-This report contains the findings of a water quality survey of Lake Winnisquam bordering the Towns of Belmont, Laconia, Meredith, Sanbornton and Tilton New Hampshire, conducted in the summer of 1997 by the University of New Hampshire Freshwater Biology Group (FBG) in conjunction with concerened residents around Lake Winnisquam.
+This report contains the findings of a water quality survey of Lake Winnisquam, bordering the Towns of Belmont, Laconia, Meredith, Sanbornton and Tilton New Hampshire, conducted in the summer of the year 2000 by the University of New Hampshire Freshwater Biology Group (FBG) in conjunction with the Lake Winnisquam Drive Association.

-The report is written with the concerned lake resident in mind and contains a brief, non-technical summary of 1997 results as well as more detailed "Introduction" and "Discussion" sections.
+The report is written with the concerned lake resident in mind and contains a brief, non-technical summary of the year 2000 results as well as more detailed "Introduction" and "Discussion" sections.
 Graphic display of data is included, in addition to listings of data in appendices, to aid visual perspective.